Undervoltologist/zephyrusfanfix-24-25/README.md

-    "CpuRampUp": 2000, // CPU Fan will be updated every 2000ms when it's ramping up "CpuRampDown": 2000, // CPU Fan will be updated every 2000ms when it's ramping down "GpuRampUp": 2000, // GPU Fan will be updated every 2000ms when it's ramping up "GpuRampDown": 2000, // GPU Fan will be updated every 2000ms when it's ramping up "SysRampUp": 250, // SYS Fan will be updated every 250ms when it's ramping up "SysRampDown": 500 // SYS Fan will be updated every 500ms when it's ramping up
+    "CpuRampUp": 2000, // CPU Fan will be updated every 2000ms when it's ramping up "CpuRampDown": 2000, // CPU Fan will be updated every 2000ms when it's ramping down "GpuRampUp": 2000, // GPU Fan will be updated every 2000ms when it's ramping up "GpuRampDown": 2000, // GPU Fan will be updated every 2000ms when it's ramping down "SysRampUp": 250, // SYS Fan will be updated every 250ms when it's ramping up "SysRampDown": 500 // SYS Fan will be updated every 500ms when it's ramping down
 ```